dvajs/dva/docs/guide/source-code-explore.md

 ## Looking for "dva"

-Since dva is from `dva`, what is the problem with dva is naturally going to be found in dva's [source code](https://github.com/dvajs/dva).
+Since dva is from `dva`, what dva is will naturally be found in dva's [source code](https://github.com/dvajs/dva).

-> Spoiler: dva is a function that returns an object of app.
+> Spoiler: dva is a function that returns an app object.

 > Spoiler 2: Currently the core part of dva's source code consists of two parts, `dva` and `dva-core`.
-The former implements the view layer with the high-level component React-redux, which solves the model layer with redux-saga.
+The former implements the view layer with the high-level component react-redux, which solves the model layer with redux-saga.

-Old rules, or first turn package.json.
+Old rules, or first turn `package.json`.

-The reference dependency is a good illustration of the power of dva: unifying the view layer.
+The dependencies list is a good illustration of the power of dva: unifying the view layer.

 ```json
 // The dependencies dva uses are as follows: